-The extent to which the description of how the state/territory will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care during the project period is feasible in addressing the problem.
+The extent to which the description of how the state/territory will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage is feasible in addressing the problem.

-State/Territory's HIV Epidemiological Data and ADAP Profile (10 points)
+State/Territory's ADAP Profile (10 points)

-The strength, completeness, and clarity of the information in the State/Territory ADAP Profile for Fiscal Years 2018 and 2019.
+The strength, completeness, and clarity of the information in the State/Territory ADAP Profile for Fiscal Years 2019 and 2020.